-Survey Research: Using CBD to Cope with Stress & Anxiety During Pandemic in 2020
+Survey Research: Using CBD to Cope with Stress & Anxiety During Pandemic

 With the COVID-19 pandemic dominating most of the year, it may be easy to forget some of the other wild things that happened (not to mention the 2020 presidential election), but the end result was the same for most people: stress.

 Experts say Americans are possibly more stressed out than they’ve ever been, which has left us feeling restless, struggling to concentrate, and overwhelmed.
 Even as the year comes to a close, the impact of COVID-19 on school, work, home life, and virtually everything in between has many people feeling uncertain about the future and what the new year might look like.

 So how are people coping with the major events of 2020 and the “new normal” of stressors in their life?
 For some, the answer might be cannabidiol (CBD).
 For a closer look at managing stress and mental health during the pandemic, we surveyed over 1,000 CBD users and asked them how they’re taking the edge off.
 Read on as we explore how many people are using CBD products in 2020, how it’s helping them manage their stress, and what the most popular forms of CBD are among those we polled.

 Whether it’s the pressure of looming work deadlines, politics, or finances, it’s not uncommon to feel stressed out from time to time.
 Navigating occasional stressors might feel natural, but constant, recurring stress can manifest in our physical and mental health in profound ways.
 Without realizing it, stress can lead to headaches, fatigue, anxiety, and irritability that manifest into negative habits that can be harder to kick.